 We envision a Florida where everyone has equal access to trusted information, critical services, and rewarding careers.
-As a network of young professional volunteers and students, we engage in public service projects that move the needle on resource access and other key issues that impact Floridians.
+As a network of students and volunteers of all ages, we engage in public service projects that move the needle on resource access and other key issues that impact Floridians.

 Our partners